-Bring the water in the steamer to a boil, cover the pot and cook the tamales for about 1 hour and 15 minutes, checking occasionally and adding more water when is needed.
+Bring the water in the steamer to a boil, cover the pot and cook the tamales de rajas for about 1 hour and 15 minutes, checking occasionally and adding more water when needed.

-- If you can’t find corn husks, you can use aluminium foil to make the wraps.
+- If you can’t find corn husks, you can use 6×6-inches sheets of parchment paper as wrappers.

 - To check up if tamales de rajas are cooked, remove a tamal from the steamer and let it cool slightly.
 If the dough doesn’t stick to the husk they are ready.

 - Want to make them vegetarian?
-Replace the lard with olive oil or avocado oil.
+Replace the lard with olive oil, avocado oil, or your favorite vegetable oil.

 How To Store and Reheat

-Once cooled down, place the tamales (still wrapped in husks) in a container with a tight lid and store in the fridge for up to 5 days.
+Once cooled down, place tamales de rajas (still wrapped in husks) in a container with a tight lid and store in the fridge for up to 5 days.

 There are many ways for reheating tamales, but my favorite so far is in a steamer, because they come out just as freshly cooked, so soft.
 So, just add water to the steamer, place the basket and arrange the tamales de rajas then reheat for about 10 minutes.